Spina Bifida Symptoms and Effects

 Based on your child’s condition and symptoms, you might work with a medical care team that also includes urologists, neurologists, rehabilitation medicine specialists, sleep specialists and dieticians.

-Assistive Technology and Rehabilitation Care
+Orthotics, Prosthetics and Seating and Rehabilitation Care

 If your child has spina bifida, Gillette rehabilitation medicine physicians will collaborate with therapists to create treatment plans to promote your child’s mobility and independence.
 Gillette offers a full range of rehabilitation therapy services, including physical, occupational and speech therapy programs designed especially for people who have spina bifida.